Frequently Asked Questions About HISA’S Rules

 2. Who is responsible for a claimed horse (including financial/emergency care) if the claim is voided after the race due to a positive post-race sample?

-3. How will the Attending Vet’s 60-day medical records for a claimed horse be transferred to the new trainer, as required by Rule 2261?
+3. How will the Attending Veterinarian’s treatment records for a claimed horse be transferred to the new Responsible Person, as required by Rule 2261?

-2. Do shockwave machines need to be registered with HISA?
+1. Do Shock Wave machines need to be registered with HISA?

-3. Are horses that have been treated with shockwave therapy required to work under Regulatory Veterinarian observation to come off the Veterinarians’ List?
+2. Are horses that have been treated with Shock Wave Therapy required to work under Regulatory Veterinarian observation to come off the Veterinarians’ List?

 Veterinarians' List and Scratches

-2. What will constitute ‘in writing’ to inform a trainer that their horse is on the Vets' List?
-Text?
-Email?
-Paper form?
+1. How will a trainer be notified that their horse is on the Veterinarians' List?

-Being on the Veterinarians’ List will be recorded on the horse record in the HISA portal.
-The Responsible Person (typically the trainer) for the horse will receive a message through the HISA messaging system that the horse has been placed on the Veterinarians’ List.
+Being on the Veterinarians’ List will be recorded on the horse record in the HISA Portal.
+The Responsible Person (typically the trainer) and Designated Owner for the horse will receive a message through the HISA messaging system that the horse has been placed on the Veterinarians’ List.

-3. May horses be released prior to the expiration of the 7-day stand down after a sick scratch?
+2. May horses be released prior to the expiration of the 7-day stand down after a scratch due to illness?

 Horses may not be released prior to the expiration of the 7-day stand down time after a scratch due to illness.

-4. Are horses placed on the Vets' list for unsoundness required to have a blood test to be removed from the Vets' List?
+3. Are horses placed on the Veterinarians' List for unsoundness required to have a blood test to be removed from the Veterinarians' List?

-No, horses placed on the Vets' List for unsoundness are not required to have a blood test in addition to other requirements to be removed from the Vets' List.
+Yes, horses placed on the Veterinarians’ List for unsoundness are required to have a blood test in addition to working for a Regulatory Veterinarian.
+There may also be other requirements to be determined by the Regulatory Veterinarian prior to the horse being removed from the Veterinarians’ List.

-Regulatory Veterinarians do have the discretion to order diagnostics at any time for any horse, and may therefore require blood work when assessing a horse for unsoundness during a workout for removal from the Vets' List.
+Regulatory Veterinarians do have the discretion to order diagnostics at any time for any horse and may therefore require additional diagnostics when assessing a horse for unsoundness during a workout for removal from the Veterinarians’ List.

 1. Are trainers and/or Responsible Persons required to submit horse treatment records?